timholy/Grid.jl/README.md

 julia> size(imgr)
 (961,541,3)
 ```
-The second argument to restrict specifies which dimensions should be restricted.
+The second argument to `restrict` specifies which dimensions should be down-sampled.

-Notice that the sizes are not precisely 2-fold smaller; this has to do with the fact that restriction is the adjoint of prolongation, which interpolates (using linear interpolation) at intermediate points.
+Notice that the sizes are not precisely 2-fold smaller; this is because restriction is technically defined as the adjoint of prolongation, and prolongation interpolates (linearly) at intermediate points.
 For prolongation, you also have to supply the desired size:
 ```julia
 julia> img2 = prolong(imgr, [size(img)...]);

 julia> size(img2)
 (1920,1080,3)
 ```
-If a given dimension has size `n`, then the two possible sizes for the prolonged dimension are `2n-2` (if you want it to be even) and `2n-1` (if you want it to be odd).
+If a given dimension has size `n`, then the prolonged dimension can be either of size `2n-2` (if you want it to be even) or `2n-1` (if you want it to be odd).
 For odd-sized outputs, the interpolation is at half-grid points; for even-sized outputs, all output values are interpolated, at 1/4 and 3/4 grid points.
+Having both choices available makes it possible to apply `restrict` to arrays of any size.

 If you plan multiple rounds of restriction, you can get the "schedule" of sizes from the function `restrict_size`:
 ```